misterpatate/zf2-crontab/README.md

 ## Plugin Class

-To create your plugin class you just need to create a directory inside Plugin Dir. and create a class inside like in the exemple.
+To create your plugin class you just need to create a directory inside Plugin Dir. and create a class inside like in the example.

 ```php
 <?php